Technatro-uk/OMHAU/README.md

 ### To Do:

-[] Update page contents to reflect 'Mental Health content'
+- [ ] Update page contents to reflect 'Mental Health content'
+- [ ] Rename pages on Navbar
+- [ ] Add video playlist to 'Resources' page